 Artist Statement

-This approach is a response to modern society’s entanglement within technical and biological world systems, a reciprocal tension that exists within and beyond the self.
+I consider modern society’s entanglement within these systems and the reciprocal tension it creates within, and beyond, the self.
 Personal motifs are imbued with core ideas rooted in the concepts of memory, chakras as energy centers, spiritual impermanence, and alchemical myth.
 The Soul-Window motif (see “A Moment to Share”) reflects human resonance, urging the audience to remember that every moment plays a pivotal role in shaping our perception.
 The Anger and Ambition motifs (see “Root to Crown I”) are odes to the root and crown chakras, encouraging the audience to contemplate how their highs and lows are interconnected.
 Created for collective engagement, each work is a space to re-center and consider how we can collectively transmute tension.

 Bio